Summary: Rowdy Sings the Blues

 The day after deciding to transfer to Reardan, Junior finds Rowdy in the Wellpinit tribal school playground and tells him he is transferring to Reardan.
 Rowdy thinks it’s a bad joke and starts to get mad.
 Junior tells Rowdy to transfer with him, but Rowdy hates Reardan.
 Reardan is the only team to have beaten Junior and Rowdy’s 8th grade basketball team, and Reardan throttled Rowdy and Junior’s football and baseball teams too.
 Junior led Wellpinit against Rearden in the Academic Bowl, and Wellpinit lost 50 to 1.
 Junior was the only one to know that Charles Dickens wrote A Tale of Two Cities.
 The Rearden kids, Junior says, “were the best of times.”
 Rowdy realizes Junior is serious and turns away from Junior.
 Junior touches Rowdy’s shoulder, and Rowdy turns back and shoves Junior.
 Rowdy calls Junior a slur and Junior says his heart breaks.
 Junior tells Rowdy to come with him and touches Rowdy’s shoulder again.
 Rowdy punches Junior in the face, and, while he’s lying on the ground, Junior realizes Rowdy has become his worst enemy.

 The day after Junior’s fight with Rowdy, Junior’s dad drives him the 22 miles to Reardan.
 Junior’s dad tells Junior to remember that the white kids aren’t any better than he is, but Junior says his dad is wrong.
 Junior’s dad calls Junior a warrior.
 Junior waits outside the school and as the white students show up, they stare at his black eye and swollen nose.
-Reardan’s mascot is an Indian.
-There is a cartoon illustrating the differences between a white and Indian student.
+Reardan’s mascot is a Native American.
+There is a cartoon illustrating the differences between a white and a Native American student.
 The white student has a watch, khakis, and a backpack.
-The Indian has discount blue jeans, no watch, and a garbage bag for his books.
+The Native American has discount blue jeans, no watch, and a garbage bag for his books.
 Junior checks in at his office and goes to Mr. Grant’s homeroom where a blond girl named Penelope asks his name.
 The students laugh at the name “Junior,” but Junior says there are 17 people called Junior on the rez.
 Then, Mr. Grant takes roll and calls “Arnold Spirit”—Junior’s real name.
 Penelope is confused.
 Junior explains his name is both Junior and Arnold.
 He feels like two people in one body.
 Junior tells Penelope he’s from the rez.

 After his conversation with Penelope, Junior says he didn’t speak for six days, but on the seventh he got into the weirdest fistfight of his life.
 To explain what makes it weird he lists the 11 unwritten rules for fighting on the rez.
 If anyone insults you, or you think they might insult you, or they insult some member of your family, you have to fight them or the appropriate member of their family.
 Basically, on the rez, you are expected to fight.
 The big white boy jocks call Junior names like “Chief” and “Tonto” and “Squaw Boy.”
 Then, Roger, the biggest boy of all, says a crude racial slur and Junior punches Roger in the face.
 Blood gushes from Roger’s nose.
 He and the other white boys stand around looking shocked.
 Junior tells Roger to meet him there outside after school, but Roger doesn’t understand.
 Roger and the others walk away, and Junior asks Roger what the rules are.
 Roger says, “What rules?”